MariaPdg/image-autoencoding/README.md

     - Random Horizontal Flip;
     - Transform grey scale images to RGB image by channel replication;
     - Normalization (standardization) with mean=[0.5,0.5,0.5] and std=[0.5,0.5,0.5]
-      since we use Tanh aoutput activation function in the decoder.
+      since we use Tanh output activation function in the decoder.

 * Latent dimension = 128